-In response to this changing environment, in 1988 a group of defendants, including U.S. Gypsum, organized the CCR for the administration, management and defense of claims.
+In response to this changing environment, in 1988 a group of defendants, including U.S. Gypsum, organized the Center for Claims Resolution (the "CCR")CCR for the administration, management and defense of claims.
 From 1988 to February 2001, the CCR administered and arranged for the defense and settlement of asbestos personal injury claims against its members.
 During that period, costs of defense and settlement of asbestos personal injury claims were shared among the members of the CCR pursuant to predetermined sharing formulas.